Learnable real-time inference of molecular composition from diffuse spectroscopy of brain tissue: Introduction

-Analytical and statistical approaches exist aiming to unmix optical spectra into the physical phenomena defining the spectra profile under a limited data regime \cite{tzoumas2017spectral,dobigeon2016linear,lu2015estimation,ezhov2023identifying,yokoyama2003estimation,gerstner2012hyperspectral}.
-The first family of methods mitigates the data scarcity by introducing a physical prior to establish the spectrochemical link.
-Typically, the Beer-Lambert law \cite{oshina2021beer} is used to provide such a link by describing the incoming light's energy dissipation as an exponentially decaying function of light penetration depth into the tissue:
+Analytical and statistical approaches exist aiming to unmix optical spectra into the physical phenomena defining the spectra profile under a limited data regime \cite{tzoumas2017spectral,dobigeon2016linear,lu2015estimation,bateson1996method,ezhov2023identifying,yokoyama2003estimation,gerstner2012hyperspectral}.
+A large number of methods mitigate the data scarcity by introducing a physical prior to establish the spectrochemical link.
+Typically, the modified Beer-Lambert law \cite{stratonnikov2001evaluation,oshina2021beer} is used to provide such a link by describing the incoming light's energy dissipation as an exponentially decaying function:

+Here, $I_R(\lambda)$ and $I_0(\lambda)$ are the intensities of the reflected and the incoming light, $\mu_a$ and $\mu_s$ are the absorption and scattering coefficients, the index $i$ denotes the molecule constituting the tissue such as water, fat, hemoglobin and cytochromes, $c_i$ denotes the corresponding concentration (e.g. as volume fraction), and $s$ is the weight of scattering in the total light energy dissipation.
+The remaining quantities are $\lambda$, which is the light wavelength, $l$ is the light pathlength\footnote{Even though several works demonstrate the importance of wavelength-dependent definition of the pathlength \cite{bahl2023comparative}, in what follows, for simplicity, we opted for constant pathlength independent of the wavelength.}, and $U$ describes other physical factors contributing to the energy dissipation of the incoming light or other sources of the optical signal captured by the light detectors or cameras.

+Typical molecules whose changes in concentration are inferred include oxyhemoglobin, deoxyhemoglobin, and cytochrome-c-oxidase (CCO)\cite{giannoni2018hyperspectral}.
+Measurement of the former two chromophores can reveal e.g. oxygenation status of the brain, and can help determine hypoxic or hyperoxic conditions.
+CCO is a fundamental metabolic molecule correlated to ATP production during cellular respiration, which has previously complemented obtained hemodynamic information in various applications\cite{giannoni2018hyperspectral, bale2016jobsis}.